 Leo Mol executed over 90 stained glass windows for churches in Manitoba.
 The most famous windows adorn the SS.
 Vladimir and Olga Ukrainian Catholic Cathedral in Winnipeg.
 In the 1970’s Leo Mol produced large life-sized figures of women.
 These nudes included “Hope”, “Dream”, “Europa”, “Balance”, “Negro Girl” and many more.
 During his artistic life he also created drawings of nudes.
 Leo Mol was primarily a sculptor but he was also a painter who created many beautiful paintings and drawings.
 His paintings depict Canadian and European landscapes.

 In 1989 Leo Mol decided to donate his personal art collection to the city of Winnipeg.
 The Leo Mol Sculpture Garden was officially opened in 1992.
 This outdoor gallery is open to the public free of charge.
 People come to enjoy this unique and outstanding display of art and it attracts many visitors every year.

 During his life Leo Mol received many awards and honors.
 He was a member and a past Vice President of the Manitoba Society of Artists and the Society of Artists and Sculptors of Canada.
 He also held memberships in many organizations such as the Royal Canadian Academy of Arts, the Allied Artists of America, the Muenchener Kuenstlergenossenschaft, and the Society of Ukrainian Artists in Diaspora.
 Leo Mol received honorary degrees from the University of Winnipeg (1974), the University of Alberta (1985), the University of Manitoba (1988).
 He was inducted into the Order of Canada (1989), the Winnipeg Citizens Hall of Fame (1990), the Order of the Buffalo Hunt (1997), and the Order of Manitoba (2000).

 Leo Mol’s work is recognized all over the world and his artwork can be found in galleries, museums and private collections in Canada, Europe and the United States.
 He passed away on July 4, 2009.

 Scope and content

-Photograph collection consists mostly of Leo Mol’s photographs and slides of his sculptures, paintings and drawings.
+The photograph collection consists predominantly of Leo Mol’s photographs and slides of his sculptures, paintings and drawings.